 - Blockchain concepts, prototypes, and investments are emerging in every major industry.

 Due to the peer-to-peer nature of Blockchain, it is inherently customer-centric and will deliver genuine engagement for brands prepared to invest in long term customer experience and loyalty.
 CRM and blockchain are a perfect fit.
-Blockchain technology will be a safe place where to store certified information providing a high-end cloud and scalable industry standard for certified data.
+Blockchain technology will be a safe place where to store certified information providing a high-end cloud and scalable industry-standard for certified data.

 One of the most obvious CRM applications are CRM business verticals they may benefit from blockchain technology are healthcare, insurance, utilities/energy, government, supply chain, telco, publishing and real estate.
 These industries tend to have regulated processes performed by operators while interacting with customers.
 It means that the companies must follow specific steps and certify specific properties as described by country laws or trade unions.
 Yearly inspections are the norm and the companies must provide evidence that their employees had followed exactly the steps as described in some files or that the state of their systems evolved in a particular chronological order.
 Failure to do so implies fees, removal of products from the market and loss of partners.
 Saving the process data on the blockchain is key since it has military-level anti-tampering security.

-Wide scale Blockchain Technology on CRM systems may be years away but as the need for data security increases, specialized CRMs may be the first to incorporate it as market demand dictates.
+Wide-scale Blockchain CRM may be years away but as the need for data security increases, specialized CRMs may be the first to incorporate it as market demand dictates.